severalnines/cmon-proxy/README.md

 - Limits where scripts, styles, images, etc. can load from.
 - Supports a per‑response nonce so inline scripts can be allowed safely.
-- Can run in report‑only mode while you test your policy.
+- Can run in report‑only mode while you test your policy (report-only by default).

 How it’s applied here: